 My point is that when Christ judges the nations as recorded in Matt.
 25, it will be the leaders of those nations, not every person in them.
 Those leaders (political, financial and “spiritual”) who are fallen angels or progeny of fallen angels will be cast into everlasting punishment.

 A CONSIDERATION OF THOSE WHO WENT INTO ETERNAL LIFE

 It seems to some that when Christ judges the nations at His coming that those who will enter into the kingdom of Heaven will have done so, not by faith, but by works.
 That is to say, because they will be saved by their good deeds to Israel in the tribulation, their salvation was given on the basis of works, rather than faith.
-I do not agree with that opinion, and will address that in this Appendix.
+I do not agree with that opinion, and will address that in this section.

 We read in James 2:14, “What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?”
 James continues this same thought for the next two verses and then in verse 17 explains quite succinctly the point of this passage, “Even so, faith, if it hath not works, is dead being alone“.